 If you hold shares through a bank, broker, or other intermediary, you must provide a valid legal proxy, executed in your favor, from the holder of record if you wish to vote those shares at the Annual Meeting.
 Otherwise, as a beneficial shareholder, you must provide voting instructions to your broker, bank, or other nominee by the deadline provided in the proxy materials you receive from your broker, bank, or other nominee in order for your shares to be voted by such nominee on your behalf.
 A broker non-vote occurs when shares held by a broker are not voted with respect to a particular proposal because the broker does not have discretionary authority to vote on the matter and has not received voting instructions from its clients.
 In uncontested situations, under NYSE rules, brokers are permitted to exercise discretionary voting authority on "routine" matters, but beneficial shareholders must provide voting instructions with respect to non-routine matters.
 However, the rules of the NYSE governing brokers' discretionary authority do not permit brokers to exercise discretionary authority regarding any of the proposals to be voted on at the Annual Meeting, whether "routine" or not, in contested elections where brokers provide competing proxy materials.
-Therefore, and subject to brokers providing such competing materials to beneficial owners, your broker would not have the authority to vote on any item considered at the Annual Meeting without your instruction.
+Therefore, and subject to brokers providing such competing materials to beneficial owners, your broker would not have the authority to yote on any item considered at the Annual Meeting without your instruction.

 Participants in the TEGNA 401(k) Saving Plan may not vote their plan shares by ballot at the Annual Meeting.
-For additional information on voting of plan shares held in the TEGNA 401(k) Savings Plan, see the question entitled "How do I vote my shares in the Company's Dividend Reinvestment and 401(k) Plans?" on page [] below.
+For additional information on voting of plan shares held in the TEGNA 401(k) Savings Plan, see the question entitled "How do I vote my shares in the Company's Dividend Reinvestment and 401(k) Plans?" on page xiii below.

-At the close of business on the Record Date, we had approximately [entitled to one vote on each proposal.
+At the close of business on the Record Date, we had approximately 220,626,646 shares of common stock outstanding and entitled to vote.
+Each share is entitled to one vote on each proposal.